MarcCruzs/NSFREU2022-Mobility-Scooter/README.md

 The other two cameras are used for kinesiology group to identify driver body movement.
 Included these cameras to just prep for the data collection.
 Not really using it yet in the models (They asked for a front and side view of driver so we made it possible to do these recordings).

+### Raspberry Pi
+Have 2 Raspberry Pis: **Raspberry Pi A & Raspberry Pi B**\

+**Raspberry Pi A** is the Pi mounted to the front section of the mobility scooter\
+**Raspberry Pi B** is the Pi mounted to the back section of the mobility scooter

+Each Raspberry Pi has its own portable battery.
+Although Raspberry Pi B shares the battery with wireless router.
+Everything can be attached to the mobility scooter with velcro except wireless router.

+# Extracting recordings from Action Cameras
+Will need a micro SD card reader.
+In the supplies there are 2-3 micro SD card readers, but they are flimsy and one of them does not work well.
+I recommend using a personal one to read the micro SD cards from the Action Cameras.

+We made use of the School's personal One Drives.
+(If you need access of the recordings from REU 2022, please contact Dr. Chen.
+She can forward you to owner of the one drive containing the recordings)

 ## Details of Data Labeling
 [Details](https://github.com/MarcCruzs/NSFREU2022-Mobility-Scooter/blob/main/Data/README.md)